aarmitage/CT-Duplicate-Order/README.md

 Allow customers to duplicate previous orders in a Cart Throb store.

-Thanks to Rob Sanchez for setting us off on the right track (http://expressionengine.stackexchange.com/questions/23719/creating-repeat-orders-in-cartthrob-tips-practices).

 ## Summary

 This plugin queries the exp_cartthrob_order_items table in the EE database, specifically targeting the 'extra' field.
 This stores all the order options within a serialized and Base64 encoded array.
 Each line item is extracted as an array and the key/value pairs can be used in hidden form fields within a {exp:cartthrob:multi_add_to_cart_form} tag pair.